somyalalwani/Encrypted-Messaging-Application/README.md

-# End to End messaging system like WhatsApp
+# End to End Encrypted Messaging System like WhatsApp

 The below functionalities are designed using following commands:
 1. **Multiclient chat application** that has a server component and as many no. of clients.